What is Abridged?

-At the moment Abridged is Gregory McCartney and Susanna Galbraith.
+At the moment Abridged is Gregory McCartney and Susanna Galbraith and has been for quite a while.
 However the make-up of Abridged is quite fluid and we have worked with various personnel over the years and no doubt will continue to do so.
 People come and go.
 The light still flashes.

 How many issues of Abridged are there per year?